base-org/web/apps/base-docs/tutorials/docs/1_2_smart-wallet-and-eoa-with-onchainkit.md

 You can customize this by making some changes to `wagmi.ts`.

 Start with `wagmi.ts`.
-Update it import the [RainbowKit] connectors for the wallets you want to use (We just picked the ones a the end of the supported list.
+Update it import the [RainbowKit] connectors for the wallets you want to use (We just picked the ones at the end of the supported list.
 Do your homework on which wallets to support!):

 ```tsx
 import { http, createConfig } from 'wagmi';